UPPMAX/uppmax_intro_python/docs/evaluations/20240118/README.md

 Indeed, here too, in the end I cut corners in not showing the answers on purpose.
 It is a more sensitive matter than I thought :-)

-## Informal evalations
+## Informal evaluations

-This evalations had the form of an informal dialogue.
+This evaluations had the form of an informal dialogue.

 - From 1 learner